tikv/tikv/USAGE.md

 Note:

-Now `make install` only supports Linux Ubuntu, CentOS and Mac OS X. If you use other Linux platforms, you should install RocksDB manually according to [INSTALL.md](https://github.com/facebook/rocksdb/blob/master/INSTALL.md).
+Now `make install` only supports Linux Ubuntu, CentOS and Mac OS X. If you use other Linux platforms, install RocksDB manually according to [INSTALL.md](https://github.com/facebook/rocksdb/blob/master/INSTALL.md).

 ### Running in the local standalone mode